-OFFENCE CONSEQUENCES Students with Chronic absences will have consequences implemented.
+OFFENCE CONSEQUENCES LATES Students with Chronic absences will have consequences implemented.
 Noon hour or after school detention Repeated lates will be monitored Administration Discretion.
 Cheating/Plagiarism Parent meeting/communication with teacher to determine follow-up assessment procedures and rewrite of exam or assignment Consequences for cheating/plagiarism can include in or out of school suspension.
-THEFT/VANDALISM 1st Offence 2nd Offence - Will result in an in or out of school suspension - Out of school suspension - length of time to be determined INVOLVEMENT OF RCMP AT ADMINISTRATION DISCRETION Replacement or replacement value of stolen/vandalised item.
-Conflict 1st Offence 2nd Offence 3rd Offence - Students will be seen by the school counsellor or administration - Will result in a 1 day in-school suspension - Will result in an out of school suspension, length to be determined VAPING/CIGARETTES/ DRUGS/ALCOHOL or related paraphernalia - A 1 to 5 day out of school suspension.
+THEFT/VANDALISM 1 st Offence 2 nd Offence Will result in an in or out of school suspension Out of school suspension - length of time to be determined INVOLVEMENT OF RCMP AT ADMINISTRATION DISCRETION Replacement or replacement value of stolen/vandalised item.
+Conflict 1 st Offence 2 nd Offence 3 rd Offence Students will be seen by the school counsellor or administration Will result in a 1 day in-school suspension Will result in an out of school suspension, length to be determined VAPING/CIGARETTES/ DRUGS/ALCC paraphernalia DHOL or related A 1 to 5 day out of school suspension.
 Students will be picked up from the school by a parent or guardian.
-Also see Drug-Free Schools Drug Protocol. - RCMP may be involved. - Expulsion can be recommended to the Board.
-FIGHTING Inciting or encouraging a fight will be treated in the same manner as fighting.
-Can result in up to a 5-day suspension at the discretion of Administration.
+Also see Drug-Free Schools Drug Protocol.
+RCMP may be involved.
+Expulsion can be recommended to the Board.
+FIGHTING Inciting or encouraging a fight wi manner as fighting. ll be treated in the same Can result in up to a 5-day suspension at the discretion of Administration.
 RCMP may be involved Expulsion can be recommended to the Board.